genestack/CamHack17/autoPValThresholding/README.md

     ## [1] "# true positives: 100 out of 100"
     ## [1] "# false positives: 0"

-But what if I had gone stricter by setting `fdr.threshold = 0.01`?
+But what if we go stricter by setting `fdr.threshold = 0.01`?
 This time, we miss 1 true positive.

 ``` r
 TestFDRThresholding(number.of.signals=100, number.of.noises=10000, fdr.threshold=0.001)